HasanCan6241/AIVideoSummarizer/README.md

 # 📝 Django Web-Based Video & YouTube Summary Tool

 ## 🎯 Project Overview
-This project is a **Django web application** that provides a comprehensive solution for extracting and summarizing text from both **YouTube videos** and **locally uploaded videos**.
-The application utilizes **machine learning models** to deliver concise, high-quality summaries using advanced natural language processing techniques.
+This project is a Django web application that provides a comprehensive solution for extracting and summarizing text from both YouTube videos and locally uploaded videos.
+The application utilizes deep learning models to deliver concise, high-quality summaries using advanced natural language processing (NLP) techniques.

+## 🚀 Project Goals
+The main objective of this project is to make video content more accessible and easy to consume by providing users with summaries of lengthy videos.
+Whether users need quick insights from a YouTube video or want to condense the information from their own media, this tool simplifies the process through automation and deep learning-powered NLP.

 ## 💡 Features
 - **Home Page**: